nawabahmadreshi/documentation/pages/data-exchange/appsflyer.md

 4. Click Branch link
 5. Deploy app from XCode or Android Studio
 6. Confirm a fresh install occurred on Branch / AppsFlyer.

+### Installs not being attributed to Branch
+For AppsFlyer to attribute installs properly to Branch, fingerprinting must be enabled for your app in your AppsFlyer settings.
+If you see clicks but not installs appearing, this may be the issue.

 {% endif %}